DDeMarois/Vehicle-Builder/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- To be able to add different kinds of vehicles and their details.
+- I wanted to be able to add different kinds of vehicles and their details.
 - I built this in order to enter, and see all of the details about different vehicles.
 - It creates an easy way to input vehicles and their details.
 - I learned how to use TypeScript and object types.
 What did you learn?